qlawmarq/resume/Curriculum vitae_English.md

 #### Development of Photoruction

 - Developed some of new features for Photoruction web app, and maintained it.
-  - Responsible for all web-related areas including API server, front-end, DB, infrastructure.
+- Responsible for development of all web-related areas including API server, front-end, DB, infrastructure.
 - Application technologies
   - PHP
   - JavaScript